GarryChen-site/binarymusings/content/posts/c++/02-smartpointer.md

-In the previous lecture, we introduced a class `shape_wrapper` that could, to some extent, function as a smart pointer.
+In the previous article, we introduced a class `shape_wrapper` that could, to some extent, function as a smart pointer.
 By using this “smart pointer,” resource management can be simplified, fundamentally eliminating the possibility of resource (including memory) leaks.
 In this lecture, we’ll take it a step further and demonstrate how to evolve `shape_wrapper` into a fully functional smart pointer.
 You’ll see that a smart pointer is essentially a natural extension of RAII for resource management.

 ## Recap